 What are the tuition costs at Daytona State College?

-The cost of tuition depends on whether or not you’re a Florida resident.
+Tuition costs depend on your residency.
 If you lived in Florida for one year while completing your flight training, you will likely meet the requirements that define you as a legal Florida permanent resident.
 You will be required to verify this by providing required documents (e.g., Florida ID card, rent/utility receipts for one full year).
 You will find that DSC is surprisingly affordable even if you don’t qualify for in-state tuition rates.
 In-state (Florida residents) tuition costs $102.38 per credit hour.
-An Associate’s degree requires 60 hours; however, you will be transferring 23 credit hours from your flight training.
+An Associate’s degree requires 60 hours.
+However, you will be transferring 23 credit hours from your flight training.
 This leaves 37 credit hours at $102.38 for a total of $3,788.06.
 If for some reason you are unable to qualify for in-state tuition, don’t worry.
 DSC’s out-of-state tuition is only $398.65 per credit hour.
 So, the total cost for your 37 credit hours would be $14,750.05 at out-of-state rates.

-After you earn your A.S. degree at DSC, you can stay there to earn your Bachelor’s or transfer your A.S. degree to another college toward your Bachelor’s.
+After you earn your A.S. degree at DSC, you can stay there to earn your Bachelor’s.
+Or, you can transfer your A.S. degree to another college toward your Bachelor’s.
 You will need to earn 60 credit hours to add to the 60 you have already earned from your Associate’s degree (120 total credit hours).
-The rates are slightly higher for the Bachelor’s program at $120.32 per credit hour for in-state tuition and $623.29 for out-of-state tuition.
-If you have already established Florida residency for your A.S. degree, this means you can go on to earn your Bachelor’s degree for an additional $7,219.20.
+The rates are slightly higher for the Bachelor’s program at $120.32 per credit hour for in-state tuition.
+Out-of state tuition is $623.29 per credit hour.
+If you have already established Florida residency for your A.S. degree, you can earn your Bachelor’s degree for an additional $7,219.20.
 Out-of-state tuition would total of $37,397.40.
-Remember, there are other additional fees that will be required, but this gives you a good idea of what a college degree would cost through our partnership with Daytona State College.
+Remember, there are other additional fees that will be required.
+However, this gives you a good idea of what a college degree would cost through our partnership with Daytona State College.

 What are the next steps?